sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 32GB or larger is recommended.
   * A PS2 boot loader that can read exFAT drives.
 PS2BBL supports this by default.
 ExFAT support can be added to FreeMcBoot with [BDM Assault](https://github.com/israpps/BDMAssault).
+  * A computer with a recent version of [Python](https://www.python.org/) installed.

 ### UDPBD

   * An OEM network adapter if using a fat PS2.
-  * A PC with a connected exFAT formateed drive with enough free space for game ISOs.
+  * A Windows or Linux PC with a connected exFAT formatted drive with enough free space for game ISOs.
   * A FAT32 or exFAT formatted USB drive 1GB or larger.
   This is used for XEB+ and assorted files.
   * An ethernet cable to connect the PS2 to the PC.
-If your PC does not have an ethernet port available, a USB ethernet adapter will work.
+If your PC does not have an Ethernet port available, a USB Ethernet adapter will work.

 ## Setup

-*Note: This setup process is for version 2.4 of this plugin.
+*Note: This setup process is for version 2.6 of this plugin.
+If you are updating from version 2.5 or earlier, you may need to remove the `XEBPLUS/CFG/neutrinoLuancher` folder on your USB drive.
 If you are updating from version 2.3 or earlier, you will need to rebuild all of your game lists.
 If you are updating from version 1.x, you will need to remove the old version of neutrino Launcher from your XEB+ install before continuing.
 This includes all neutrino Launcher files in the `APPS`, `PLG`, and `CFG` folders, as well as the `CD` and `DVD` folders on the root of your USB drive.*

 1. If you have not already done so, download the Xtreme Elite Boot Plus Xmas 2021 showcase [here](http://web.archive.org/web/20221225042045/http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/).
 2. Extract the `XEBPLUS` folder to the root of your USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.
+Use [7-zip](https://7-zip.org/) to extract the `XEBPLUS` folder to the root of your USB drive.
+(Windows does not natively support `.rar` with passwords.)
+The password is at the bottom of `xebplus_xmas_showcase.rar\Distribution License.txt`.
 Note that if you are using an exFAT formatted USB drive, you will need to use PS2BBL and [this version](https://github.com/israpps/wLaunchELF_ISR) of wLaunchELF.
-3. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
+4. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
-4. Download the latest version of this plugin from the [Releases](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/releases) section.
+5. Download the latest version of this plugin from the [Releases](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/releases) section.
 Extract the `XEBPLUS` folder to the root of your USB drive, merging all folders if prompted.
-5. Extract the List Builder directory to a known location on your computer.
+6. Extract the List Builder directory to a known location on your computer.
-6. Complete setup by following the steps specific to the device you want to load games from.
+7. Complete setup by following the steps specific to the device you want to load games from.

 ### HDD